 Once you have decided to greenlight a new auto loan, things can happen pretty quickly.

-Usually, your new lender will walk you through this process, but here some things to expect.
+Usually, your new lender will walk you through this process, but here are some things to expect.

 - You’ll need that payoff letter: Remember back in Step 1 when I said you’d need to be prepared for this?
 This is where the payoff letter comes into play.
 Basically, it’s a “to the exact date” calculation of what you owe your current lender.
 Your new lender will require this (or a suitable alternative document) so that they know exactly how much money is required to obtain the title to the vehicle.